spboardman/UK-Location-Weather-Bootstrap-Widget/README.md

 ##Weather Data Available

-Each site has the following weather forecast data available for it in 3-hourly intervals out to five days:
+Your specified location has the following weather forecast data available for it in 3-hourly intervals out to five days:

 * Wind direction (16 point compass)
 * Wind speed (mph)